saschadiercks/saschadiercks/README.md

 # HI, I'm Sascha

 I'm Senior Fronted Developer bei Dänisches Bettenlager / JYSK.
-My profession is to build desireable and converting frontends.
+My profession is to build fast, desireable and converting frontends.

 I've also developed a foundation in UX, UI and CRO.
 I've lead a team to improve the conversion rate.